THE ONLY ONES, OR THE ELUSIVE SCENT OF COMMERCIAL SUCCESS

 When the eighties began I was back in Toronto, where in a walk-up club called the Edge I saw the Only Ones again.
 The songs were as brilliant, the performance as excellent, as when I’d seen the band in London—yet the audience wasn’t much bigger than a handful of people.
 After a final album delivered as the group was falling apart, they disbanded.

 Creativity has been described as a ‘magic synthesis’, a strange brew that brings forth something new.
 Could commercial success also be a function of a magic synthesis, a potion whose perfume attracts an audience to an artist’s work?
 I’d say so.
 In rock ‘n roll, what ingredients might go into such a potion?
-And what might be the top, heart and base notes of its perfume?
+And what might be the top, heart, and base notes of its perfume?

 How about timing (top notes), individuality (heart notes) and talent (base notes)?
 How about appetite for risk, willingness to sacrifice, and unshakeable self-belief?
 And personality, attitude and style?
 Or luck, persistence and hard work?
 Brew them all up!
 Now, as most rock artists work in bands, let’s throw group chemistry into the mix.
 And, while the importance of the record company and its A&R man/woman may be on the decline, the artist still needs the right people on his/her team: producer and engineer on the creative and technical side, manager for business and career vision, and various partners for different aspects of promotion.

 The Only Ones had the heart notes and the base notes, the individuality and talent of our opening trio of ingredients, but what about timing, the top note?
-Many commentators say the band was out of sync with its times: Britain in dire recession threw up punks who spat out spleen at the classic ethos of rock.
+Many commentators say the band was out of synch with its times: Britain in dire recession threw up punks who spat out spleen at the classic ethos of rock.
 If most punk bands were but a flash in the pan, they nevertheless succeeded in blasting open a ‘sea of possibility’, one in which many groups would find their own voice and come to constitute the ‘new wave’.
 In this environment, the Only Ones came across as faithful to rock’s classic ethos, and therefore as outsiders: their songs, while utterly individual, had more in common with those of the Who, the Stones and the Kinks than with those of their new wave peers or the punks.
 Was it being out of time, then, that sealed the band’s commercial fate?
 If so, what does that say about audiences?
 Just how strong is the herd instinct and the trimmings that mark tribal identity?
 Are there historical moments when cultural literacy becomes a handicap, when the urge to consume novelty overrides the genuinely new?
 The Only Ones were poets in whom their predecessors ‘asserted their immortality most vigorously’ (to borrow T.S.
 Eliot’s phrase from ‘Tradition and the Individual Talent’).
 Yet that was not, the timing argument goes, what the market wanted: The top note, the immediate effect of the perfume—musical sophistication, emotional depth, the fire and ice of love and sex— was a scent that did not please.

 And what about the second trio of ingredients in our brew—appetite for risk (top note), willingness to sacrifice (heart note), unshakeable self-belief (base note)—how do the Only Ones score on these?
 The base note, the dry down, the long term effect of the perfume, was very strong: Peter Perrett had absolute self-belief, just as John Perry, Alan Mair and Mike Kellie never doubted the value of their difference.
 Strong, too, were the other notes here: the risk of individuality was fully assumed, as was the sacrifice of throwing pearls at swine on small-time tours.
-If risk, sacrifice and self-belief were enough, the Only Ones would have made it.
+If risk, sacrifice and self-belief were enough, The Only Ones would have made it.
 Of course, just like individuality and talent, they are never enough.